UDST/urbansim/docs/source/gettingstarted.rst

 Installation
 ------------

-The UrbanSim library is currently tested with Python versions 3.10 through 3.12.
+The UrbanSim library requires Python 3.10 or later, and is tested on Linux, macOS, and Windows with Python 3.10 through 3.14.

 UrbanSim is distributed on the `Python Package Index <https://pypi.org/project/urbansim/>`__ (for Pip) and on `Conda Forge <https://anaconda.org/conda-forge/urbansim>`__.
 The official source code is hosted on `GitHub <https://github.com/udst/urbansim>`__.
 (UrbanSim versions before 3.2 are on the UDST Conda channel rather than Conda Forge.)